WayneBonnett/cl-sdf_flight_info/README.md

 #   Total Arrivals: 66,294
 # Total Departures: 66,299
 #
-# Data only incudes airlines that had flights from January 2018.
-Spirit and Breeze
-# were removed from the data because flights didn't start until 2022 and Jet blue in 2021.
+#Data only incudes airlines that had flights from January 2018. #Spirit, Jet Blue, Breeze were removed from the data because they #didn't start until after 2020.